RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

 Any member of a team can share the team's dashboards with other users.
 To do this, go to the *Teams* tab and choose a dashboard from the *Dashboards* section.
 Then, follow the steps in [Sharing your Own Dashboard with Other Users](#sharing-dashboards-users).

-The main difference between sharing a team's dashboard and a dashboard created by you is the [access permissions](#access-permissions) you can give to the users you share the dashboard with.
-Depending on your role in the team you can have one, two or all the access permissions options available to choose from.
+The main difference between sharing a team's dashboard and a dashboard created by you is the [access permissions](#access-permissions) you can give.
+Depending on your role in the team you can have one, two or all the access permissions options available when sharing.

 Your role in the team can be: